unavi-xyz/wired-protocol/world/README.md

 An instance is a multiplayer room that runs on a server, using some world as it's base model.

-### World Server
+### Server

-Multiplayer networking within an instance is controlled by a self-hostable world server.
+Multiplayer networking within an instance is controlled by a self-hostable server.
-The world server acts as a relay for all messages between clients within a world.
+The instance server acts as a relay for all messages between clients within an instance.

 ### State

-Each instance of a world has state.
+Each instance of a world has independent state.
-This state stores information such as the location of dynamic objects, or synced variables used by a script running in the scene.
+This state stores information such as the location of dynamic objects or variables used by a script running in the scene.
 State can either be persistent (lasting across sessions) or ephemeral (wiped when the last player leaves).